 … this is the story of how we begin to remember …

 It’s been extraordinary, to say the least.
-I got my life back.
+I feel like I got my life back.
 I know that sounds like hyperbole, but it’s actually an understatement.
 I feel like someone hit the “pause” button on me the day I moved to Florida after graduate school and then set me back in motion the moment I stepped off the plane in California.

 The first year here was all about getting settled and being delighted by everything, even in lockdown from C0v1d, finding magic in the seasons and all the wildlife that passes through our tiny postage-stamp suburban yard.
 At any given moment, there’s more birds, squirrels, ducks, rabbits, and other little creatures in our yard than I think I saw in my entire time living in Southwest Florida, which is saying a lot.

 This particular area in California is a place where the world matters- not just the insulated neighborhood (like it was in Florida) but the entire world, including the natural world.
-Even in the most developed areas in our county, natural life is all over the place.
+Even in the most developed areas in our city, natural life is all over the place.
 This is a space where mama ducks bring their ducklings into your yard and settle down for months with them, raising them inches from your back door, totally comfortable with the arrangement because they know you are going to help out and not cause any issues.

 If you come upon this, I hope you are truly truly well.